Generalized recursive atom ordering and equivalence to CL-shellability: Introduction

 \section{Introduction}

-This paper introduces a new technique for studying the topological structure of simplicial complexes known as order complexes of finite partially ordered sets (posets), namely we introduce generalized recursive atom orderings.
-The objects that these generalize, the recursive atom orderings of Bj\"orner and Wachs (introduced in \cite{bw}), are one of the most fundamental and widely used methods available for studying the topological structure of order complexes (also known as nerves) of posets.
-Any recursive atom ordering (a notion that is reviewed in Section \ref{bg-section}) of any finite bounded poset gives rise to a lexicographic shelling for the poset, thereby proving that the order complex of the poset (an simplicial complex whose $i$-dimensional faces are the chains of $i+1$ comparable poset elements) is homotopy equivalent to a wedge of spheres, doing so in a way that enumerates the spheres of each dimension.
+This paper introduces a new tool for studying the topological structure of order complexes of finite partially ordered sets (posets).
+This tool, called generalized recursive atom ordering, is a relaxation of the fundamental and widely used recursive atom ordering technique introduced by Bj\"orner and Wachs in \cite{bw}.
+Any recursive atom ordering (a notion that is reviewed in Section \ref{bg-section}) of a finite bounded poset gives rise to a lexicographic shelling for the poset, thereby yielding the result that the order complex of the poset is either homotopy equivalent to a wedge of spheres or contractible.

-We establish a number of fundamental properties of these generalized recursive atom orderings (GRAOs), including proving that any generalized recursive atom ordering may be transformed into a traditional recursive atom ordering (RAO) by a process we introduce that we call the atom reordering process.
-These generalized recursive atom orderings allow us to prove that several different forms of lexicographic shellability are all equivalent to each other.
-In this manner, we clarify the hierarchy of different techniques for proving a poset to be lexicographically shellable.
-Figure 1 gives a schematic of many of the implications proven in this paper, and it points readers (by way of the labels on the implication arrows) to the result number where each result is proven in this paper or elsewhere in the literature.
+We establish a number of fundamental properties of these generalized recursive atom orderings (GRAOs), including the property that any generalized recursive atom ordering may be transformed into a traditional recursive atom ordering (RAO) by a process we introduce called the atom reordering process.
+Since GRAOs are easier to construct than RAOs, this may give a useful new pathway to proving a poset is CL-shellable.
+These generalized recursive atom orderings further allow us to prove that several different forms of lexicographic shellability are all equivalent to each other, by which we mean that a finite bounded poset admits any one of these types of lexicographic shelling if and only if it admits each of the others.
+One might expect this to imply the stronger statement that any instance of any one of these types of lexicographic shelling is also an instance of any other of these types of lexicographic shelling, but this is not always true.
+For instance, one may deduce that not every ``self consistent CC-shelling'' is a CL-shelling from the fact that not every generalized recursive atom ordering is a recursive atom ordering; this latter fact is stated more precisely in Remark ~\ref{more-general}, and an example demonstrating this latter fact appears in Figure 2.
+These equivalence results clarify the hierarchy of different techniques for proving that a finite bounded poset is lexicographically shellable.
+Figure \ref{implications-figure} gives a schematic of many of the implications proven in this paper, and it points readers (by way of the labels on the implication arrows) to where each result is proven in this paper or elsewhere in the literature.